cxpartners/sepa-customer-platform/doc/architecture/decisions/0004-authenticate-backstage-users-azure-ad.md

 #### Negative
 * SEPA would need to setup new standalone logins for any Dynamics users and these would be managed in isolation.

-## Decision Outcome

-SEPA should look to integrate Azure Active Directory with Dynamics to provide a shared idenity 'federation', where backstage (SEPA) users are able to access Dynamics data via the WebAPI & perform CRUD operations using their existing single sign on login.

-If SEPA's Active Directory is managed on premises, Azure AD connect can be used to auto sync existing Active Directory accounts to the Azure setup.

 ## Links